 All letters can be used as revision letters except I, O, Q, S, X, and Z. These letters are not allowed because they can be mistaken for numbers or for other letters.
 For example, a revision letter I can be mistaken for a 1 while an S can be mistaken for a 5.
 Revision letters must also be uppercase, to minimize confusion between a lowercase "l" and "1" and "I".

 After the end of the revision letter sequence is used up, the next letter is added to the end.
 Revision letter Y is followed by revision AA.
 Revision AY is followed by BA.
 Revision DY is followed EA.

-However, revision letters are not allowed to exceed two characters, so there is no revision greater than YY.
+However, revision letters are not allowed to exceed three characters, so there is no revision greater than YYY.
 At this point, you should issue a new drawing number.

 Revision columns are located in the upper right corner or next to drawing the title block.
 Revision columns include the revision letter of the drawing, a short description of the changes made between this revision and the prior one, and the date the revision was made or the revised drawing was approved.
 Revision columns frequently include the drafter who made the latest revisions.

 ASME standard Y14.24 gives readers a list of when ASME engineering drawing standards like ASME Y14.35 apply.
 ASME Y14.1 defines the acceptable form of the revision history block.

 ASME Y14.1 gives the ASME standard size and format used in engineering drawings.